 - The Kid Who Wanted to be a Spaceman and Other Poems (1984) Poetry

 by Shemeka Gillespie (SHS) 1999

 Jack Butler is a man whose name says it all.
 He is what some people would call a Jack-of-all-trades.
 He has done, experienced, and created many things.
 He has worked as a bread-company route man, statistical analyst, fried pie man, writer-in-residence, Baptist preacher, and an assistant dean at Hendrix College in Arkansas.
 He is an excellent cook, poet, and novelist.
-He currently teaches creative writing at the College of Santa Fe in New Mexico.
-(Crowder)
+He taught creative writing at the College of Santa Fe in New Mexico (Crowder) and retired in 2004.